jokerhero/euler100/README.md

 # euler100
-This project is here to track my solutions to project euler #100.
+This project is here to track my solutions to Project Euler #100.